caiks/TBOT02/README.md

 71|1,000,000|0.383128
 72|1,000,000|0.349623

+We can see that increasing the active *size* and so increasing the number of *fuds* in the *model* does decrease the *entropy*, but it only does so logarithmically.
 It is likely that the persistence of  `location` *entropy* is due to the general uniformity of dimension and feature of the turtlebot house.

 We considered if the `location` *entropy* could be reduced by adding time-wise *frames* in a third *level*. *Model* 69 has structure `struct002` -
 ```json